apmckinlay/natureapp/birds/redtail.md

 Red-tailed Hawk build **bulky stick nests**, usually in a tree or on a cliff ledge.
 Their diet consists of small mammals, birds, and snakes.

-**Red-shouldered Hawk** are smaller with warm red markings on the breast.
+**Could it be?** **Red-shouldered Hawk** are smaller with warm red markings on the breast.
 [Swainson's Hawk](/birds/swahawk/) have a dark chest and dark edges to their wings.
 [Turkey Vulture](/birds/turkvult/) can look similar from a distance but have longer, more rectangular wings, which they hold above the horizontal to form a V. They are less steady when soaring.

 **Did you know?** Birds are amazingly adapted for life in the air.
 Red-tailed Hawk are one of the largest North American birds, but they weigh at most 3 pounds.
 Dogs of a similar size weigh 10 times as much.